 “How could you forgive him, Liza?” he whispered.
 “Help me understand.”

 “If I could, there are so many things in life I would have chosen to do.
 Have children.
 Dance at our wedding.
 So many things.
 But I had the power to choose this time, Desmond.
 And I chose to give my father something he’s never experienced in his life: peace of mind.
 That could only come from forgiving him.”
 She paused.
 “It was what I wanted to do.”

 “But he took your choices away when he…” His voice caught in his throat.
 “When he caused your accident.”

 “Yes, that is true.
 But without that wheelchair, I wouldn’t have accidentally rolled over your feet in Lecture Hall the first day we met.”

 Desmond looked up at her, both taken aback and moved.
 Her words elicited the vivid memory of that day in college.
 He was still convinced that he had fallen in love with her on sight.

 Liza beamed, smiling at him.
 “I choose to focus on that,” she said, “the effect rather than the cause.
-The cause was you.
+The effect was you.
 In the end, that’s all I choose to care about.”

 From the beginning, he realized, this entire matter had been about choices.
 And he wasn’t about to take that away from her.